MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Modifying a business alert

-Once you’ve created a business alert, you can use the Business Alert Maintenance window to view or modify the details of the alert.
+Once you've created a business alert, you can use the Business Alert Maintenance window to view or modify the details of the alert.
 You can make changes to virtually any aspect of an alert, such as the alert formula, the list of notification recipients, the alert schedule and the report that is